-Kathryn Abel is a Professor of Psychological Medicine, Director and Founder of the Centre for Women’s Health (CWMH) at the University of Manchester.
-She is also an Honorary Consultant Psychiatrist at Greater Manchester Mental Health NHS Foundation Trust (GMMH), and Director of the CAMHS.Digital research unit.
-Her interests include maternal condition and its effects on offspring cognitive development; parenting as a mediator of maternal effects; and the outcomes of children of parents with mental illness.
-She has had over 150 publications and edited several books in this area, with a number of international collaborations in Scandinavia, Australia and America.
-She also has a wealth of experience working as a mental health clinician with those who have severe mental illness.
+I am a Professor of Psychological Medicine and Director and Founder of the Centre for Women’s Health (CWMH) at the University of Manchester.
+I am an Honorary Consultant Psychiatrist at GMMH, and Director of the CAMHS.Digital research unit.
+My interests include maternal condition and its effects on offspring cognitive development; parenting as a mediator of maternal effects; and the outcomes of children of parents with mental illness.
+I have had over 150 publications and edited several books in this area, with a number of international collaborations in Scandinavia, Australia and America.
+I have a wealth of experience working as a mental health clinician with those who have severe mental illness.

-Dr Kerry Gutridge is a Research Fellow at the University of Manchester who recently joined CAMHS.Digital.
-She is based at the Centre for Women’s Mental Health.
-She is an experienced project manager who has run large scale clinical trials in prisons.
-She is currently the Principal Investigator on a project to develop a self-harm app for women in prison.
-Dr Gutridge’s research interests include developing and trialling interventions for women and men who self-harm, digital mental health interventions and psychiatric ethics.
+I am a Research Fellow at the University of Manchester based at the CWMH.
+I am an experienced project manager who has run large scale clinical trials in prisons.
+I am currently the Principal Investigator on a project to develop a self-harm app for women in prison.
+My research interests include developing and trialling interventions for women and men who self-harm, digital mental health interventions and psychiatric ethics.

 Dr Jenni Jardine was a Research Associate within the CAMHS.Digital research unit until January 2021.
 Jenni has worked in the NHS since 2003 and as a CAMHS Clinical Psychologist since 2011.
 She specialises in child and adolescent mental health and brings a wealth of experience of a wide range of emotional and behavioural difficulties.
 Her interests include early intervention and preventative strategies for positive mental health and wellbeing.